ryan-mcclue/unsw/anat2521/assignment.md

-Evidence of warfare in LBK culture can be seen in the remains of fortified settlements (v-shaped ditches and palisades), stockpiling of weapons in enclosures (arrow-heads and axes) and mass burial graves containing skeletons with perimortem cranial trauma consistent with LBK axe blows (Talheim death pit).
+Evidence of warfare in LBK culture can be seen in the remains of fortified settlements (v-shaped ditches and palisades), stockpiling of weapons in enclosures (arrow-heads and axes) and mass burial graves containing skeletons with perimortem cranial trauma consistent with LBK axe blows (Talheim death pit). (keely)

 There are both short-term and long-term consequences of the sedentary LBK culture that create an environment where warfare seems reasonable.
-In the short-term, this culture intrudes on the land of native foragers who are unable to yeild territory due to their scattered food sources.
+In the short-term, a sedentary culture intrudes on the land of native foragers who are unable to yeild territory due to their scattered food sources.
-Competiton for food is major source of violence.
-In the long-term,

-In the long-term,
-Settled because of nature of their economy. this sets the scene for violence (ferguson) dunbar's number carnerio (1970) idea of circumscription (cannot move away from the conflict) (sedentism means you cannot move when levels of animosity build) as resources are no longer fluctuating/scattered, less need to maintain cooperative bonds (textbook)
+In the long-term, a sedentary culture removes the ability to move away from situations building to violence. (ferguson)
+Furthermore, as resources are no longer fluctuating or scattered, there is less need to maintain cooperative bonds with others as was essential in humanity's evolutionary past.
+(textbook)
+All of these factors resulting from sedentism can ignite warfare.

+Although only analysing a section of Neolithic history, the circumstances of the LBK colonisation and subsequent culture are shared across other sedentary cultures.

-it would be difficult to argue that other sedentary culture colonisations were vastly different to LBK
+of  would be difficult to argue that other sedentary culture colonisations were vastly different to LBK

-2. long-term is ... (ferguson)
+Dunbar's number

 How to say edited by Debra L. Martin and David W. Frayer?